-In addition to the courses listed below, the following courses offered in other departments are credited in this department; 163 Contemporary Theology; 165 Theology of John Calvin.
+In addition to the courses listed below, the following courses offered in other departments are credited in this department; 163 Contemporary Theology; 165 Theology of John Calvin; 852 Christianity in Asia.
+Elective offerings for a given semester are subject to change without advance notice.